 You are told to feed x number of minutes per side.
 A baby is not necessarily receiving milk from the breast just because he is latched on and sucking.
 It is important to know how to know the baby is drinking at the breast.
 Click these links Really good drinking with English text, Twelve day old nibbling, English Text, “Borderline” drinking with English text for video clips showing babies drinking well at the breast, or not.
 Watch the videos, read the texts and then watch the videos again.

 You are told to feed x number of times per day

 You are told to wake the baby every x number of hours

 Your breastfeeding-support person weighs the baby before and after each feeding

-Your breastfeeding-support person tells you that sore nipples are normal and you need to endure it, or that your nipples need to “toughen” up or that your skin is overly sensitive, or, if you are a red-head, that you are supposed to have overly-sensitive nipples
+Your breastfeeding-support person tells you that it is normal to have sore nipples, and “everyone gets them” and you need to endure it.
+That by the time the baby is 3 weeks old the pain will be gone.
+That is a long time to wait to no longer have sore nipples.
+And it is not even true a lot of the time that the nipples get better without doing anything (like improve the way the baby latches on).
+Or that your nipples need to “toughen” up or that your skin is overly sensitive, or, if you are a red-head, that you are supposed to have overly-sensitive nipples.

 If a baby needs supplementation then that baby should be supplemented at the breast as long as the baby is latching.
 Finger feeding is not an appropriate method of feeding a latching baby.
+It should be used to prepare a baby who is not latching on to latch on.
+The baby is this video is two months old born 8 weeks prematurely.
+He is exclusively breastmilk fed by bottle.
+This video shows.
 See Handout Finger and Cup Feeding

 Questions or concerns?
 Email Dr. Jack Newman (read the page carefully, and answer the listed questions).